 - Place your brie in an oven-safe dish.
 I used my 6in cast iron pan.
 Top brie with fig jam and cover the entire top.
 Then sprinkle with chopped pecans.

 - Bake in the oven for 20 minutes until warm and soft to the touch.
-Remove from oven and sprinkle with flakey sea salt.
+Remove from oven, add a drizzle of honey (optional), and a sprinkle of flakey sea salt.